 If you find yourself with a tap system that doesn’t have any screws securing it to the basin or bath (e.g., grub screws), here’s how you can remove it.

-Step one: Turn off the water at the taps, drain the taps of all water and leave them ‘open’.
+Step one: Turn off the water at the taps

 Tip: If the hood is difficult to twist off, cover the tap using a cloth to protect the finish and use pliers to help loosen it.

-Step three: You should now be able to see the nut beneath the cover and easily fit your wrench around it to begin the removal.
+You should now be able to see the nut beneath the cover and easily fit your wrench around it to begin the removal.
 If tight, use your pliers to hold the bottom of the tap beneath the basin.
 You should now be able to remove your tap(s) easily.

-Step five: Reinstall the tap, ensuring all sections are tightly fitted to avoid any leaking.
-Leave the taps ‘open’ to make certain they run smoothly and check beneath the basin so that you can be satisfied no leaks are coming from the main section of the piping system.
+Ensure all sections are tightly fitted to avoid any leaking.
+Leave the taps ‘open’ to ensure they run smoothly and check beneath the basin so that you can be satisfied no leaks are coming from the main section of the piping system.

 There’s your guide to unscrewing taps with no screws!